Borscht

-Borscht (/ˈbɔːrʃt/) is a sour soup, made with meat stock, vegetables and seasonings, common in Eastern Europe and Northern Asia.
-In English, the word borscht is most often associated with the soup's variant of Ukrainian origin, made with red beetroots as one of the main ingredients, which give the dish its distinctive red color.
+Borscht (/ˈbɔːrʃt/) is a sour soup, made with meat stock, vegetables and seasonings, common in Eastern Europe, Central Europe and Northern Asia.
+In English, the word borscht, borrowed via Yiddish, is most often associated with the variant of the soup originating in Ukraine, made with red beetroots as one of the main ingredients, which give the dish its distinctive red color.
 The same name, however, is also used for a wide selection of sour-tasting soups without beetroots, such as sorrel-based green borscht, rye-based white borscht, and cabbage borscht.

 Borscht derives from an ancient soup originally cooked from pickled stems, leaves and umbels of common hogweed (Heracleum sphondylium), an herbaceous plant growing in damp meadows, which lent the dish its Slavic name.
 With time, it evolved into a diverse array of tart soups, among which the Ukrainian beet-based red borscht has become the most popular.
 It is typically made by combining meat or bone stock with sautéed vegetables, which—as well as beetroots—usually include cabbage, carrots, onions, potatoes, and tomatoes.
 Depending on the recipe, borscht may include meat or fish, or be purely vegetarian; it may be served either hot or cold, and it may range from a hearty one-pot meal to a clear broth or a smooth drink.
 It is often served with smetana or sour cream, hard-boiled eggs or potatoes, but there exists an ample choice of more involved garnishes and side dishes, such as uszka or pampushky, that can be served with the soup.

 Its popularity has spread throughout Eastern Europe and—by way of migration away from the Russian Empire—to other continents.
 In North America, borscht is often linked with either Jews or Mennonites, the groups who first brought it there from Europe.
-Several ethnic groups claim borscht, in its various local implementations, as their own national dish consumed as part of ritual meals within Greek Catholic, Roman Catholic, and Jewish religious traditions.
+Several ethnic groups claim borscht, in its various local implementations, as their own national dish consumed as part of ritual meals within Orthodox, Greek Catholic, Roman Catholic, and Jewish religious traditions.
+In 2022, shortly after Russia's invasion of Ukraine, UNESCO recognized the "Culture of Ukrainian borscht cooking" on its List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+UNESCO noted that several countries in the broader region have also practiced borscht cooking and their inscription does not imply exclusivity or ownership of the dish for any particular country.

 Etymology

 The English name derives, through Yiddish, from Ukrainian and Russian бо́рщ (borshch, /uk/, /ru/).
-Together with cognates in other Slavic languages, such as бо́ршч (borshch), barszcz, and others, it comes from Proto-Slavic bъ̃rščь, 'hogweed', and ultimately from Proto-Indo-European bʰr̥stis, 'point', 'stubble'.
-Common hogweed (Heracleum sphondylium) was the soup's principal ingredient before it was replaced with other vegetables, notably beetroot in the Ukrainian version.
+Together with cognates in other Slavic languages, such as бо́ршч (borshch), barszcz, and others, it comes from Proto-Slavic *bъ̃rščь, 'hogweed', and ultimately from Proto-Indo-European bʰr̥stis, 'point', 'stubble'.

 The English form borscht comes from Yiddish באָרשט (borsht), as the dish was first popularized in North America by Yiddish-speaking Ashkenazi Jews from Eastern Europe.